mdurc/my-lang/plan.md

 - First class functions (note that the function definition syntax above is the only way to declare a function 'literal', i.e. you cannot do `x : func = (){}` and must instead do `func x (){}`)
+    - Thus there is no support for anonymous functions
 ```
 // First class usage (assignment):
 temp : func()->u0 = foo;